lukaszwilisowski/domain-repository/API.md

 - `UpdateWith.PushEach()`: takes an array of compatibles elements, pushes them to the array
 - `UpdateWith.Pull()`: takes an array element of compatible type, pulls them from the array
 - `UpdateWith.PullEach()`: takes an array of compatibles elements, pulls them from the array
-- `UpdateWith.ClearArray()`: takes no arguments, sets an empty array
+- `UpdateWith.ClearArray()`: applicable to primitive arrays, takes no arguments, sets an empty array

-Update functions applicable to nested object arrays:
+- `UpdateWith.ClearObjectArray()`: applicable to object arrays, takes no arguments, sets an empty array

-- `UpdateWith.NestedArrayUpdate()`: takes a partial object of array element type, updates all array elements with its values
+Update functions applicable only to nested object arrays:

-- `UpdateWith.ClearObjectArray()`: takes no arguments, sets an empty array
+- `UpdateWith.NestedArrayUpdate()`: takes a partial object of array element type, updates all array elements

 Update functions applicable to nested objects:

 - `UpdateWith.NestedUpdate()`: takes a partial update of compatible type, updates the nested object
-  - it is highly recommended to check if nested object exists before calling nested update, because otherwise an object will be created containing only (!) the updated properties (this breaks the domain model contract)
+  - it is highly recommended to **check if nested object exists before calling nested update**, because if object does not exist, an udpate will create a new object with only updated properties (this breaks the domain model contract and can result in difficult to trace bugs)
 - `UpdateWith.ClearObject()`: takes no arguments:
   - deletes a nested object property in MongoDB
   - sets relation to NULL in SQL databases